grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### A meal aboard the Prospect)

-Shakes and Hemi came into the galley of the _Prospect_, where Captain Percy and Bastian were already crammed into the tight seating around the table.
+Shakes and Hemi came into the galley of the _Prospect_, where Percy and Bastian were already crammed into the tight seating around the table.
 Gregory was at the stove, working a giant cast iron pan so heavy with frying rice that the wiry muscles of his arm bulged with the effort of shaking it.

 [//]: # (Would they have a gas range on a sub?
 Or would it be electric.
 If electric, would they waste power cooking food?
 Maybe we shall just leave that little tidbit unaddressed.)